JanSharp/VRCLockstep/notes.md

 TODO: raise event delayed by ticks, game state safe.
 TODO: validate input action id fields being serialized by unity
 TODO: when becoming master, associate all input actions without a tick association with the first mutable tick.
 I think that's all that needs to happen
-TODO: use Array.ConstrainedCopy wherever possible
+TODO: use the static Array.Copy wherever possible, because unfortunately the instance function CopyTo doesn't have the majority of the overloads
 TODO: handle it no longer being the oldest player that'll become the new master
 TODO: rename OnMasterChanged to OnMasterClientChanged to prevent potential naming collisions with other systems
 TODO: rename OnTick to OnLockstepTick to prevent potential naming collisions with other systems
 TODO: handle the master leaving while a master change request is in progress
 TODO: handle the player leaving which was requested to be the new master

-TODO: handle the fact that it is no longer guaranteed that the client that's been in the instance the longest is the one which will become master

 TODO: handle the master change confirmation having been sent and then the new master player leaving before actually becoming master, therefore the confirmation input action running after the player left already, but also before the client left input action
 TODO: ensure that any functions that previously were guaranteed to only ever run on the master are now checking if the local client is still master